droumis/franklab_mountainsort/README.md

    - This will concatenate all epochs in a day
    - Bandpass filter and whiten the data
    - Run the isosplit clustering algorithm
-   - Merge clusters that look like they are from one cell that is bursting.
+   - Merge clusters that look like they are from one cell that is bursting (optional).
    - Add curation metrics and tags (statistics about each cluster and whether it is multiunit or not.).
    - Extract clip waveforms (optional)
    - Extract marks (optional)